-Estimates of the average treatment effect on the treated (π) are recovered without using time variation by taking the difference between two sets of parameter estimates - one derived by comparing houses inside the treatment buffer of cleaned sites to houses inside the treatment buffers of uncleaned sites $(\beta_2 + \pi)$, and the other derived by comparing houses in the control groups of cleaned sites to houses in the control groups of uncleaned sites (β_2) .
-We cannot consider results for the years 2004-2007, since yearly data on tract-level attributes, which are used to control for neighborhood composition, are only available starting in the year 2008.34 Additionally, since our aim is to estimate the benefits from cleaning up brownfield sites, we consider limiting the post-cleanup period to end at most 5 years after the cleanup completion date, as brownfield cleanup can trigger other types of neighborhood redevelopment activities that are not directly tied to the cleanup itself.
+Estimates of the average treatment effect on cleanup $(\pi)$ are recovered in two stages.
+Stage 1 uses a bias-corrected nearest neighbor matching estimator to recover the effect of locating near and far from awarded sites using the set of comparable houses around non-awarded sites.
+In doing so for both houses inside and outside of the buffer, we can correct for any unobserved differences between awarded and non-award sites.
+Panel A of Table XVI gives average estimates from Stage 1 for our preferred buffer size of 2070 meters using J=5 matches.
+The estimates under 'Inside Treatment Buffer' of Panel A are derived by averaging over the treatment effect from comparing houses inside the treatment buffer of cleaned sites to houses inside the treatment buffers of uncleaned sites $(\beta_2 + \pi)$ .
+Estimates under 'Outside Treatment Buffer' of Panel A are the averaged treatment effects derived from comparing houses in the control groups of cleaned sites to houses in the control groups of uncleaned sites $(\beta_2)$ .
+We cannot consider results for the years 2004-2007, since yearly data on tract-level attributes, which are used to control for neighborhood composition, are only available starting in the year 2008.